 Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are typically installed on concrete pads.
-Over time, the pad can crack, shift or sink.
-This can result in malfunctions and even premature failure.
-Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are often placed on concrete pads.
+As time passes, the pad can crack, shift or sink.
+This can result in breakdowns and even premature failure.
+Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is a critical part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 - Higher energy bills due to less efficient cooling.